defold/doc/docs/en/manuals/gui.md

 ## Script

 To control the logic of your GUI and animate nodes you use Lua scripts.
-GUI scripts work the same as regular game object scripts, but are saved as a different file type and have access to a different set of functions: all in the "gui" module.
+GUI scripts work the same as regular game object scripts, but are saved as a different file type and have access to a different set of functions: all in the `gui` module.

 You create a GUI Script File in your project and attach it to the GUI component by selecting the root GUI component in the outline view and then choosing a script file in the properties view.